Fort San Pedro

 Photo: Wikimedia, CC BY-SA 4.0.

-The Basílica Minore del Santo Niño de Cebú, alternatively known as the Minor Basilica of the Holy Child or simply Santo Niño Basilica, is a minor basilica in Cebu City in the Philippines that was founded in 1565 by Fray Andrés de Urdaneta and Fray Diego de Herrera.
+The Basílica Minore del Santo Niño de Cebú, or simply the Santo Niño Basilica, is a Catholic minor basilica in Cebu City, Philippines.
+It was originally founded by Augustinian friars Andrés de Urdaneta and Diego de Herrera in 1565.
 Basilica del Santo Niño is situated 370 metres northwest of Fort San Pedro.

 Places in the Area